 For citizens of countries that have entered into an agreement that recognizes passport validity for six months beyond the passport expiration date, an ESTA travel authorization will be valid for two years from the date of authorization, or until the traveler's passport expires, whichever comes first.
 [8 217.5(d)(1)].

 For citizens of countries that have not entered into a 6-month passport validity agreement, "a travel authorization issued under ESTA is not valid beyond the six months prior to the expiration date of the passport.
 Travelers from these countries whose passports will expire in six months or less will not receive a travel authorization."
 [8 CFR 217.5(d)(2)]

 A VWP traveler will have to obtain a new ESTA travel authorization if any of the following conditions occur during the validity of the traveler's last authorization [8 CFR 217.5(e)]:

 - The traveler is issued a new passport

 - The traveler changes his or her name

 - The traveler changes his or her gender

 - The traveler's country of citizenship changes or

 - The circumstances underlying the traveler's previous responses to any of the ESTA application questions requiring a "yes" or "no" response (eligibility questions) have changed.

-An ESTA authorization is only a determination that an alien is eligible to travel to the United States to apply for admission under the VWP.
-It is not a determination that the alien is admissible, which is a decision made at the port of entry [8 C.F.R.
-217.5(f)(4)].
+An ESTA authorization is only a determination that an individual is eligible to travel to the United States to apply for admission under the VWP.
+It is not a determination that the person is admissible, which is a decision made at the port of entry [8 CFR 217.5(f)(1)].
 Also, an ESTA authorization does not impact the 90-day limitation on the duration of each visit under the VWP once admitted to the United States.